RTradeLtd/Temporal/README.md

 Please note that a full-blown Temporal instance including the payment processing backend can take awhile, and requires an API key for [ChainRider](https://chainrider.io/) as well as a fully synced [geth node](https://github.com/ethereum/go-ethereum), and [bchd node](https://github.com/gcash/bchd).
 We will *not* be covering the setup of either chainrider, geth, and bchd, please consult appropriate documentation for setting those up.

 The rest of this usage documentation will be covering a bare-minimum Temporal setup which does not include any payment processing capabilities.
+Thus you will not be able to "purchase credits" the remedy to this is to manually alter user account balances, or promote a user to a partner tier, registering an organization, and then creating all new users under that organization.
+This effectively side-steps the billing process, and requires no manually management of user credits.

+For details on organization management, and the entire API please consult  our [api docs](https://gateway.temporal.cloud/ipns/docs.api.temporal.cloud/account.html#organization-management).

 ### Installing Temporal